-This debt will be retired from the Shortfall Notes Payable Fund.
+This debt was retired during the year.

 E. Compensated absences payable

 As more fully explained in Note 1(E)(8), compensated absences payable is adjusted on an annual basis as required by Section 37-7-307(5), Miss.
 Code Ann.
 (1972).
 Compensated absences will be paid from the fund from which the employees' salaries were paid.